Miroslav Bulešić: Life

-From 19 August 1947, he accompanied the ecclesial delegate Jakob Ukmar (1878–1971) to several parishes such as Buzet for Confirmation celebrations and on 23 August celebrated one such Mass.
-But it was interrupted when Communists burst in and attempted to stop the Mass but he rushed to the tabernacle and defended it.
-He was pale but calm and said: "You can pass through here only over my dead body" to which the vandals asked whether he was afraid to go to Lanišće to which he said: "You can die only once."
+From 19 August 1947, he accompanied the ecclesial delegate Jakob Ukmar (1878–1971) to several parishes such as Buzet for confirmation celebrations and on 23 August celebrated one such Mass.
+According to the Catholic Church sources, the Mass was interrupted by a group of Communists who burst in and attempted to stop the Mass, but Bulešić rushed to the tabernacle to protect it and said: "You can pass through here only over my dead body".
+When asked by the intruders whether he was afraid to go to Lanišće, he replied: "You can die only once."

-He went to Lanišće on 24 August 1947 for a Confirmation service and, after Mass, he and Ukmar went to the parish house where, fifteen minutes later, others who were late for the Mass were confirmed.
+Bulešić went to Lanišće on 24 August 1947 for a Confirmation service and, after Mass, he and Ukmar went to the parish house where, fifteen minutes later, others who were late for the Mass were confirmed.
 But around 11 AM, several Communist supporters burst into the house and stabbed him to death multiple times in the neck after having been pinned to the ground.
-He had been close to the door when the attack happened while Ukmar fled to the bedroom but was beaten a minute later and left in a pool of blood on the poor though the attackers believed that he was dead.
+He had been close to the door when the attack happened while Ukmar fled to the bedroom but was beaten a minute later and left in a pool of blood on the floor though the attackers believed that he was dead.
 Blood was all over the walls in the aftermath of the attack and Bulešić twice cried out: "Jesus, take my soul!"
 The regime did not allow for his remains to be buried in Svetvinčenant but to Lanišće instead, though his remains were later relocated in 1958 to the former.
 His remains were reinterred later on in 2003.

+According to Vladimir Bakarić, the then-Prime Minister of the People's Republic of Croatia, Bulešić's death was the result of an incident that was ignited by Bulešić and Ukmar themselves.
+They forbid members of the Yugoslav People's Army and participants in the Youth work actions from being confirmation sponsors, contrary to canon law.
+According to Bakarić, they did this deliberately in order to ignite incidents, which they succeeded in when angry mass protested their decision and attacked them.